-I’m the publisher and editor-in-chief of the award-winning True North Country Comics Podcast with one goal in mind — to promote Canadian comic book creators and supporters.
+I’m the publisher and editor-in-chief of the award-winning True North Country Comics Podcast with one goal in mind — to promote Canadian comic book and graphic novel creators and supporters.

 Growing up in Canada’s Atlantic provinces, I discovered the world of comic books by visiting the local general store after grade school and checking out the spinner racks.

 I patiently waited for my 25-cent allowance and ran to the general store to buy one of the colourful superhero comic books.
 Sometimes it was Batman or Superman or even Spider-Man.

 Many years later, when visiting a comic book shop in Toronto, I came across Cerebus the Aardvark.

 It was only then I realized that comic books are also made in Canada.
 As the years went by, I would follow Canadian comic books from the sidelines.
 I even helped support a couple of recent crowd-funded efforts called True Patriot and True Patriot volume 2.

 This year marks the 75th anniversary of Wonder Woman — we’ve already seen similar milestones from both Batman and Superman.
 So this fact also had me wondering: Are there Canadian superheroes from the past with equally long histories that I don’t know about?

 Now with this being the 150th anniversary of Canada, I figured there has to be comic book history that I needed to discover.
 And with that discovery came the realization that I don’t know much at all about Canadian comic books or who created them.

-My goal is to promote Canadian comic book creators and supporters so that in turn I can pass along some of my discoveries.
+My goal is to promote Canadian comic book and graphic novel creators and supporters so that in turn I can pass along some of my discoveries.

 Thanks for joining me on this quest.